- What’s a Sore Bum?

 Thyme Essential Oil

-Repeat this procedure 3-4 times per day until your cat feels better.
+Repeat this procedure three to four times daily until your cat feels better.

 Turmeric Root Powder

-Put hydrocortisone cream onto the affected area 3 times each day.
-Keep applying new layers of the Cream until the kitten’s sore bum stops hurting.
+Keep applying new layers of the cream until the kitten’s sore bum stops hurting.

 Epsom Salt Bath

-Massage the salve into the sore bum of your cat three times per day, and it will help relieve the pain and irritation.
+Massage the salve into the sore bum of your cat three times per day, which will help relieve the pain and irritation.

 Castor Oil Packs